 Cultivation of vetiver in Burma, Sri Lanka, Java and Tropical Africa was reported by Ranga Achariyar (1921).
 He also reported its cultivation throughout the plains and lower hills of India.
 Bews (1929) found vetiver as a native of Tropical Asia.
 He reported its occurrence in African countries also.
 Menon and Ittyachan (1945) found the plant growing wild throughout Punjab, U.P., Baratpur and Ajmer districts in Rajasthan.
-In central India; it was seen partially growing wild and partially cultivated.
+In central India, it was seen partially growing wild and partially cultivated.
 It was also found in Chota Nagpur, Bihar, Assam and seen wild in Orissa, Gujarat,

-Andhra Pradesh, Karnataka, Kerala and Tamil Nadu.
+Andhra Pradesh, Karnataka, Kerala and Tamil Nadu

-Vetiver was seen cultivated in Southern India, Java, Malaya, Philippines, Japan, Reunion Island, Angola, Haiti, Dominian Republic, Brazil, Argentina, British Guiana, Jamaica and Mauritius (Arctander, 1958).
+Vetiver was seen cultivated in Southern India, Java, Malaya, Philippines, Japan, Reunion Island, Angola, Haiti, Dominian Republic, Brazil, Argentina, British Guiana, Jamaica and Mauritius (Arctander, 1958)

-The occurrence of Vetiver species, Vetiveria filipes was reported by Celarier (1959) in Australia.
-Vetiver had wide ecological distribution almost all over the Indian continent (Bor, 1960).
+The occurrence of Vetiver species, Vetiveria filipes was reported by Celarier (1959) in Australia veti or had wide ecological distribution almost all over the Indian continent (Bor, 1960).
 He described two species Vetiveria zizanioides and Vetiveria lawsonii, the former being found throughout India and the latter in Bombay and Tamil Nadu.
-He found Vetiveria zizanioides also cultivated in Burma, Sri Lanka, South East Asia and Tropical Africa.
+He found Vetiveria zizanioides also cultivated in Burma, Sri Lanka, South East Asia and Tropical Africa was however distributed throughout the humid tropics where it was cultivated for its aromatic roots (Ramanujam and Kumar 1964)

 Vetiver root was known from ancient times in India.
 The word 'vetivert' more correctly spelled as 'vetiver' was derived from Tamil word ' vetivern'.
 The Tamils inhabited the island of Sri Lanka as well as Southern tips of India across Sri Lanka, cultivated vetiver in these regions.
-The plant was also seen wild (Wildner, 1960).
+The plant was also seen wild (Wildner, 1960)

-The centre of origin of the Genus Vetiver should be either Africa br Australia and not India where only two species Vetiveria zizanioides and Vetiveria lawsonii occurred.
-Vetiveria zizanioides was however distributed throughout the humid tropics where it was cultivated for its aromatic roots (Ramanujam and Kumar, 1964).
+The centre of origin of the Genus Vetiver should be either Africa or Australia and not India where only two species Vetiveria zizanioides and Vetiveria lawsonii occurred Vetiveria zizanioides